 The Short Story Of Phase

 Another special case that Vlad worked on after Vectr was Phase.
-Phase had a promising idea, but that’s all it was — a promise of an idea.
+Phase had a promising idea, but that's all it was — a promise of an idea.
 It had a great brand and product outline but no platform.
-After garnering 50K sign-ups to its waiting list, Phase couldn’t deliver a competitive product and failed.
+Essentially, a beautifully designed loading screen for software that never loaded.
+After garnering 50K sign-ups to its waiting list, Phase couldn't deliver a competitive product and failed.

 Canva Brought The Paradigm Shift

 No other product shook the Creative SaaS game more than Canva.
-Coming in as an underdog (and really, the first versions of Canva were too basic for anything beyond hobby or office designs), Canva was built on two premises:
+Coming in as an underdog (and really, the first versions of Canva were the design equivalent of training wheels — functional but not exactly Tour de France material), Canva was built on two premises:

 And they stuck to their guns.
 Their SEO strategy was so clever and rock-solid that they quickly gained momentum in a growing gap in the Web3 market: non-designers who wanted (or needed) to create visuals.
 Canva redefined "professional design" — design for work, but not necessarily by graphic designers.